 Sachs today said he was not surprised Ross and Brand had been suspended by the BBC over their prank calls to him.
 He also confirmed he was not planning to take the matter up with the police: I'm not going to take it anywhere, I'm not out

 The BBC has ordered a fundamental review of taste and decency standards across the network in an attempt to end the row about the

 prank phone calls that has engulfed the corporation.

 The controller of Radio 2, Lesley Douglas, one of the most influential figures in the radio and music industries, was forced to resign, while Jonathan Ross, the highest-paid man in British broadcasting, has been suspended for 12 weeks without pay.

 His Radio 2 presenting colleague Russell Brand resigned on Wednesday.

 The BBC Trust ordered an on-air apology to licence fee-payers for serious and deliberate breaches of editorial guidelines, and asked the director general, Mark Thompson, to write a personal apology for the scandal.
 He declined to comment on

 the future of more junior staff involved but promised to conduct a review of broadcasting guidelines.

 Last night's edition of Never Mind the Buzzcocks was also cancelled as it featured Brand – a subsequent version of the show was broadcast in its place.
 The BBC said it had no plans to show the program at a later date.

-across all BBC output.
+lie across all BBC output.
 Sessions will be held with senior staff on the lessons to be learnt.
-The director of BBC audio and music will also ensure that all programmes are re-assessed for editorial risk and those with high risk will have
+The director of BBC audio and music will also ensure that all programmes are re-assessed for editorial risk and those with high risk